-§1-511(c) Absorption Trenches
+§1-907 (f) Absorption Trenches

-- (d) Absorption trenches shall extend no deeper than 36" below ground surface. - (e) Absorption trenches may be installed on slopes of up to 30% and slopes of more than 30% may be approved on a case by case basis using a performance based approach. (see restrictions in §1-502(f)).
-When a system is proposed on a slope of more than 20%, the plans shall address how the site stability will be maintained during and after construction with specific attention to erosion control. - (f) When installed, the bottom of any absorption trench shall be at least 36" above the seasonal high water table, 36" above any impervious soil layer, and 48" above bedrock.
+- (f) When installed, the bottom of any absorption trench shall be at least 36" above the seasonal high water table, 36" above any impervious soil layer, and 48" above bedrock.
 On sloping sites, the measurements shall be taken from the deepest portion of the absorption trench.
 For systems with design flows of 2000 gpd or more, it shall be determined that the induced groundwater mounding associated with the system will be at least 36" below the bottom of the absorption trench.
-This determination shall be based on a site specific analysis using either the desk top hydrogeologic analysis or a site specific test unless the designer asserts, and the Secretary agrees that a site specific analysis is unnecessary to make the determination.
+This determination shall be based on a site specific analysis using either the desk top hydrogeologic analysis or a site specific test.
 For example, sites with highly permeable soil and with a seasonal high water table significantly more than 36" below the bottom of the absorption trench are possible candidates for such a determination. - (g) The bottom of any absorption trench shall be level. - (h) Absorption trenches shall have crushed stone extending a minimum of 2" above and 12" below the distribution pipe.
-Exception: Absorption trench systems that use the loading rate calculations for absorption beds shall have a minimum of 6" of crushed stone below the distribution pipe. - (i) Absorption trench systems may be constructed using prefabricated leaching chambers with a minimum H-10 structural loading rating, instead of crushed stone.
+Exception: Absorption trench systems that use the loading rate calculations for absorption beds shall have a minimum of 6" of crushed stone below the distribution pipe.
+Absorption trenches shall extend a minimum of 6", or the depth of stone below the distribution pipe, whichever is greater, below the ground surface on the downslope edge of the trench. - (i) Absorption trench systems may be constructed using prefabricated leaching chambers with a minimum H-10 structural loading rating, instead of crushed stone.
 Distribution pipe must be used in any chamber system. - (j) The distribution piping must be 4" rigid, perforated pipe that is laid level, or small diameter pipe under pressure.
 If the distribution piping is more than 100' in length, it must be dosed.
-The ends of all pipes must be capped except for those at the same elevation, which should be connected. - (k) A layer of filter fabric shall be placed over the top of the crushed stone.
+The ends of all pipes must be capped except for those at the same elevation, which should be connected. - (k) A layer of filter fabric shall be placed over the top of the crushed stone. - (l) Each absorption trench shall be covered with a minimum of 6"and a maximum of 12" of permeable soil, with the uppermost 2"- 4" being topsoil. - (m) Absorption trenches shall be designed at least 6' on center when measured on a horizontal plane, but in no case shall there be less than 4' of naturally occurring, undisturbed soil between adjacent absorption trenches.
+Primary and replacement absorption trenches may be interfingered.
+There shall be at least 4' of naturally occurring, undisturbed soil between the primary and replacement absorption trenches. - (n) Absorption trenches on sloping ground shall be laid parallel to the ground contours. - (o) A distribution box shall be installed when multiple absorption trenches are used.
+Flow equalization devices that can be adjusted to maintain equal distribution during the life of the wastewater system shall be installed in the pipes leading to each absorption trench.
+The distribution box shall be constructed with an at-grade access.
+The designer shall consider the need for protection against freezing and shall include design details as needed.

-§1-511 (l) Absorption Trenches
+§1-907 (p) Absorption Trenches